 Design review focuses on design: the building’s size and shape, materials, and other elements within the guidelines.
 Environmental issues, such as traffic and parking, are not addressed by the design review process.
 Write and submit environmental concerns to the design review planner and ask that they be considered for the Master Use Permit review.

 The City Council adopted updates to revamp and refresh our Design Review Program on October 2, 2017 (Council Bill 119057).
 Most of the changes will go into effect on July 1, 2018.
 Visit our Design Review Program Improvements page for additional information.
-We've posted a summary of the changes online.
+We've posted a summary of the changes and a table summarizing the new thresholds online.

-As we prepare for the new rules to go into effect, we’ve developed a proposed joint Director’s Rule with Department of Neighborhoods .
+As we prepare for the new rules to go into effect, we’ve developed a Director’s Rule with Department of Neighborhoods (DON).
 The rule expands upon the new requirements for Early Community Outreach for projects going through Design Review that were adopted as part of the recent legislation.
-The rule is posted in the Seattle Services Portal (previously the Land Use Information Bulletin) for review and public comment until Monday, May 21.
-We’ve also put together some Examples of Community Outreach Plans for Design Review as a resource to help applicants understand the requirements in the proposed Rule.
+We’ve also put together some Sample Community Outreach Plans as a resource to help applicants understand the requirements in the Rule.
+Find more information on DON's new website for Early Community Outreach.

 Submit Your Packet